unicef/rhizome/docs/api.rst

   }

 ``region``
   The region for this set of data.
-Region will be the ID, slug, name, or URI for the region depending on the value of the ``uri_format`` parameter
+Region will be the ID of the resource.

 ``campaign``
   The campaign for this set of data.
-Campaign will be the ID, slug, name, or URI for the campaign depending on the value of the ``uri_format`` parameter
+Campaign will be the ID of the resource.

 ``indicators``
   An array of the values for the requested indicators.
 This will always be an array, even if the ``no_pivot`` parameter is passed

   ``indicator``
-    The ID, slug, name, or URI (depending on the value of ``uri_format``) of the indicator represented by the object
+    The ID of the indicator represented by the object

   ``value``
     The value of the indicator